 What is Neutral Colors?

-Neutral colors are shades that don't show or are subdued in color, commonly serving as a versatile backdrop in design.
+Neutral colors are Shades that don't show or are subdued in color, commonly serving as a versatile backdrop in design.

 Description